johntrogan/defender-docs/defender-endpoint/mac-device-control-jamf.md

 ## Deploy policy by using JAMF

-### Step 1: Create policy JSON
+### Step 1: Creating a JSON policy

-Now, you have 'groups' and 'rules' and 'settings', combine 'settings' and 'groups' and rules into one JSON, here's the demo file: [https://github.com/microsoft/mdatp-devicecontrol/blob/main/macOS/policy/samples/deny_removable_media_except_kingston.json](https://github.com/microsoft/mdatp-devicecontrol/blob/main/macOS/policy/samples/deny_removable_media_except_kingston.json).
-Make sure to validate your policy with the JSON schema so your policy format is correct: [https://github.com/microsoft/mdatp-devicecontrol/blob/main/macOS/policy/device_control_policy_schema.json](https://github.com/microsoft/mdatp-devicecontrol/blob/main/macOS/policy/device_control_policy_schema.json).
+Device Control on MacOS is defined through a JSON policy.
+This policy should have the appropriate groups, rules, and settings defined to tailor specific customer conditions.
+For example some enterprises might need to block all removable media devices entirely while others might have specific exceptions for a vendor or serial number.
+Microsoft has a [local Github repository](https://github.com/microsoft/mdatp-devicecontrol/tree/main/macOS/policy/samples"https://github.com/microsoft/mdatp-devicecontrol/tree/main/macos/policy/samples") that can be utilized as building blocks to assist enterprises in building their policies.

 See [Device Control for macOS](mac-device-control-overview.md) for information about settings, rules, and groups.

+### Step 2: Validating a JSON policy

+Enterprises need to validate their JSON policies after it has been created to ensure there are no syntax or configuration errors.
+The schema for device control policies that is used can be [located here](https://github.com/microsoft/mdatp-devicecontrol/blob/main/macOS/policy/device_control_policy_schema.json"https://github.com/microsoft/mdatp-devicecontrol/blob/main/macos/policy/device_control_policy_schema.json").
+The Defender application has a built in functionality to compare provided JSON to the defined schema.

+- Save your configuration on a local device as a .json file

+- Ensure you have access to "mdatp" commands.
+If your device is already onboarded then you will have this functionality.

+- Run **mdatp device-control policy validate --path <pathtojson>**

-### Step 2: Update MDE Preferences Schema
+### Step 3: Update MDE Preferences Schema

 The [MDE Preferences schema](https://github.com/microsoft/mdatp-xplat/blob/master/macos/schema/schema.json) is updated to include the new `deviceControl/policy` key.
 The existing MDE Preferences configuration profile should be updated to use the new schema file's content.

 :::image type="content" source="media/macos-device-control-jamf-mde-preferences-schema.png" alt-text="Shows where to edit the Microsoft Defender for Endpoint Preferences Schema to update." lightbox="media/macos-device-control-jamf-mde-preferences-schema.png":::

-### Step 3: Add Device Control Policy to MDE Preferences
+### Step 4: Add Device Control Policy to MDE Preferences

 A new 'Device Control' property is now available to add to the UX.